iterative/dvclive/README.rst

 Call to collaboration
 =====================

-Today only Python language is supported (while DVC is language agnostic) with a minimum number of connectors to libs (Keras, XGBoost).
+Today only Python is supported (while DVC is language agnostic), with a minimum number of connectors to ML libs (Keras, XGBoost).
-DVC team is happy to help in extending the functionality - please `create an issue <https://github.com/iterative/dvclive/issues>`_ to start a discussion.
+The DVCLive team is happy to extend the functionality as needed.
+Please `create an issue <https://github.com/iterative/dvclive/issues>`_ to start a discussion!